ChrisF03/Portfolio-Projects/app_4_Movie_RecSys/README.md

 movie likeness.<br>
 • Leveraged final recommendation function by deploying a web application using the TMDb API that displays details such as the movie poster, overview, cast and crew, etc.

+---

+#### To run this app : ####
+1. PIP install streamlit and clone this repo onto your machine
+2. Run the .ipynb file to obtain the similarity.pkl file and put it in the cloned repo folder.
+3. Open your command prompt in said folder and type ...
+Streamlit run movie-app.py

 Some looks at the app: